-For 15 years, Vernalis, a division of Orion, has ensured that major sport leagues maintain their edge and solve operational challenges with technology solutions and frameworks.
+For 15 years, Orion has ensured that major sport leagues maintain their edge and solve operational challenges with technology solutions and frameworks.
 Our framework identifies what drives the core value of different sports leagues and defines how these drivers are critical for building and protecting value, providing a metric for developing and measuring technology initiatives and strategies.

 Protecting the integrity of the game